Knowledge and Information about Cancer. Some of the things you should know about Cancer.

 your best interest because sadly too many Doctors are corrupted

 ability to invade or spread to other parts of the body.
-There are three main types of skin cancers:
+More than 1

 , which are melanin-producing neural-crest derived cells